Aiming to be a company that keeps expanding along with the realization of a sustainable society

 Protecting the Lives of Employees

 To prevent damage from falling objects or overturned equipment, we took measures such as fixing in place all the shelves at our head office, factories and local liaison offices.
-We also reformulated our disaster prevention manual to ensure that appropriate action can be taken in the event of a disaster.
+We also prepared a disaster prevention manual to ensure that appropriate action can be taken in the event of a disaster.

 Stockpiles at Headquarters (only a portion)